Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Have you ever felt suicidal?

-(While Colombian women are generally happy, I believe there are a higher percentage of women that who are mentally unstable than in the U.S. This is probably due to their home environment and a lack of available and affordable treatment.
+(While Colombian women are generally happy, I believe there is a higher percentage of women who are mentally unstable than in the U.S. This is probably due to their home environment and a lack of available and affordable treatment.
 Women with emotional or mental problems can easily be recognized without much investment in time.)

 International Introductions II Logo